Appearance & Reality > The Lord Jesus Christ > Strong and weak

 In quietness and trust is your strength.”

-It is helpful to see the close relationship between faith, wisdom and knowledge.
-When we exercise faith in wisdom, based on the recognition and knowledge of truth, it becomes very powerful.
+It is also helpful to see the close relationship between faith, wisdom and knowledge.
+When our exercise of faith goes together with wisdom based on our knowledge of the truth, it becomes very powerful.
 Exercising faith in what is not true will not work; neither will knowing the truth without the exercise of faith.

-To perceive accurately the situation we are going through, we need to understand the principles involved.
-We need to know the truth in that situation, God’s will for us, the correct way to go through and the posture to adopt.
-Having recognised that, we must then exercise faith.
-Whatever the outward appearance, no matter how difficult or seemingly impossible a situation may appear to be, no matter what others may think of us or how we look at ourselves, if we go through the situation with the right kind of attitude and posture, in faith, we will overcome in the Lord.
 Only faith in the truth will work.
+To go through a situation well, we need to understand the principles involved.
+We need to know the truth and God’s will for us in that situation.
+We also need to know the correct way to go through it and the posture to adopt.
+Having recognised these things, we must then exercise faith whatever the outward appearance, no matter how difficult or impossible a situation may appear to be, no matter what others may think of us.
+If we go through situations with the right kind of attitude and posture, we will overcome in the Lord.

-Many of us have experienced occasions when we were faltering, but when helped to recognise the issues involved and encouraged to exercise true faith, we found we could go through those situations well.
-Instead of others having to help and encourage us in this manner from time to time, it would be good if we learn to be strong in the general sense, daily trusting God, exercising faith in the truth and living accordingly.
+Many of us have been through situations where we found ourselves faltering, but when we were helped to recognise the issues involved and encouraged to exercise true faith, we found ourselves more able to go through those situations well.
+While it is good that others could offer help and encouragement, it would be better if we learn to be strong so we could trust God, exercise faith in Him and live out the truth accordingly.
+In this way, we need not always rely on help and encouragement from others.

 As we trust God and walk in the truth, He will see us through every situation in life.
 Our lives will not be lived in vain.
-Even when we seem to be a failure outwardly, we can still exercise faith in God.
-There will indeed be meaning, quality and true accomplishment and success.
+Even when we appear to be faring poorly in the eyes of others, there will be true meaning, quality and accomplishment in our lives.

-We should go beyond just learning to exercise faith in a particular, specific situation.
-We must learn to adopt a restful faith in God.
-If we are convicted of the major truths God has revealed to us and live by them, we can have that quiet confidence in Him as we go through life.
-It will help us to be stable and strong in the Lord, whatever the circumstances.
-It is important for us to have a contrite spirit, put right our lives, consecrate ourselves to live by the truth and have a quiet, healthy, unshakable confidence in the Lord and in the truth.
+But we must go beyond just learning to exercise faith in particular, specific, situations.
+We must learn to have a restful faith in God all the time.
+If we are convicted of the major truths God has revealed to us and we live by them, we can have quiet confidence in Him as we go through life.
+In this way, we can be stable and strong in the Lord, whatever the circumstances.
+It is important for us to have a contrite spirit, always seeking to put right our lives and consecrating ourselves to live by the truth.
+In so doing, we can have a quiet and unshakeable confidence in the Lord and in the truth.

 Nehemiah 8:10

 If we learn how to rejoice in the Lord, we will be strengthened.
-When we encounter difficult and distressing situations, we need not feel discouraged.
+When we encounter difficult and distressing situations, we need not be discouraged.
 We can instead choose to be joyful.

-In Philippians 4:4 Paul says, “Rejoice in the Lord”.
-This is an instruction and exhortation.
+In Philippians 4:4, Paul says: “Rejoice in the Lord always”.
+This is an instruction and an exhortation.
 It implies that we can and should choose to rejoice in God.
-He says “rejoice in the Lord always”.
-It is a posture we can maintain continually, however difficult and painful the situation may be.
-And this posture will strengthen us and help us go through not just specific occasions, but all situations well.
+Paul says “rejoice in the Lord always”, which means it is a posture that we are to maintain continually, even when we are going through difficult and painful situations.
+This posture will strengthen us and help us go through not just specific occasions, but all situations well.

-When we rejoice in the Lord, it facilitates God working in our lives.
+When we rejoice in the Lord, it facilitates God’s working in our lives.
 It also facilitates the efficient functioning of our faculties.
-When we are discouraged or depressed, we do not think and exercise our spirit so well; our spirit becomes stifled.
-Our ability to choose and respond well to the situation will be adversely affected.
+When we are discouraged or depressed, we can neither think well nor exercise our spirit well.
+Our spirit becomes stifled.
+Our ability to choose and respond well to situations will be hampered.
 We must choose not to be depressed.
-We must choose to trust God.
+We must choose to trust in God.
 Even when negative things are taking place, we can continue to rejoice in God and affirm our faith in His goodness and sovereignty.
-As we love Him and walk with Him, He will continue to cause all things to work together for good to those who love Him.
+As we love Him and walk with Him, we can have the confidence that He will continue to cause all things to work together for good to those who love Him.

-There are things we can learn and there is meaning in what we go through if we are walking with the Lord and so we can rejoice in Him.
-Adopting the positive posture of rejoicing in God is very important for the Spirit of God to have greater freedom to work in us and to help us go through situations well.
+If we are walking with the Lord, there is meaning in what we go through in life, and there will be good lessons that we can learn.
+And so, we can rejoice in Him.
+Having such a positive posture of rejoicing in God provides the environment for the Spirit of God to have greater freedom to work in us and help us go through situations well.

 Matthew 26:41